savannstm/rvpacker-txt-rs/README.md

 Clone the repository with\
 `git clone https://github.com/savannstm/fh-termina-json-writer.git`.

-cd to the `gui-tauri` directory and install all needed node.js dependencies with\
+cd to the `gui` directory and install all needed node.js dependencies with\
 `npm install`.

 Run\